IsshikiHugh/LearningHumans/README.md

 # LearningHumans

-This repository aims to provide code snippets and examples for common human motion utilities, for example, varies kinds of motion expression from skeletons to parameters models.
-You might think of this project as a simple starting tutorial rather than an advanced tutorial.
-And it's also my notebook.
+This repository aims to provide code snippets and examples for common virtual human utilities, for example, varies kinds of representation from skeletons to parameters models.
+You can regard this project as just a simple starting tutorial.

 > [!TIP]
 >
 > 👋 Welcome!
 I hope this project will help you!
 >
 > 📖 As a newbie to this field, I can't ensure a comprehensive guidance here.
 But I think it's a good way to improve for the better through sharing what I've learned.
 I will try my best to improve this project.
-If you find any mistakes (anything) or have any suggestions, please feel free to open issues or PRs.
+If you find **any** mistakes or have **any** suggestions, please feel free to open issues or PRs.
 Thanks!
 >
-> ✨ Problems you will actually meet will be more complex then I present here.
-It's quite important for you to learn how to solve the specific problems.
-For instance, many researcher will use their own variation of SMPL model instead, as they may have specific needs.
+> ✨ Problems you will meet in practice will be more complex.
+I think it's important to learn how to solve a specific problem without full set of guides.
+For instance, some researcher will use their own variation of SMPL model.

 ## Preparation